Optimizing Regular Expressions via Rewrite-Guided Synthesis: ReGiS: Rewrite-Guided Synthesis (6 pages)

 \subsection{Unifier}

 Each spawned Unifier selects a minimal-weight source/target edge $e_s \xrightarrow{c} e_t$ from the overlay graph, and performs a semantic equality check, as shown in {\sc Equality}, {\sc Inequality}, and {\sc Timeout} in Figure \ref{fig:regis_algo}.
 A single member from each class is selected ($e$ and $e'$), and the equality check $\semantics{e}\bisim{}\semantics{e'}$ is performed.
 If the check \textit{succeeds} ({\sc Equality}), the Unifier records $e$ and $e'$ as needing to be unioned, and a new rewrite rule $e \leftrightarrow e'$ is generated.
-Note that, depending on the domain, the rewrite rule can be \textit{generalized} by replacing some subexpressions with variables.
-If the check \textit{fails} ({\sc Inequality}), the Unifier records the inequality $e{\not=}e'$, which the Updater will use to delete the overlay graph edge, ensuring that this particular equality check is not attempted again.
-If the check \textit{times out} ({\sc Timeout}), the Unifier increases the expense estimate of the edge joining $e_s$ and $e_t$, ensuring that other potentially-easier equality checks are tried before returning to this pair.
+If the check \textit{fails} ({\sc Inequality}), the Unifier records inequality $e{\not=}e'$, which the Updater will use to delete the overlay graph edge, ensuring that this particular equality check is not attempted again.
+If the equality-checking procedure \textit{times out} ({\sc Timeout}), the Unifier increases the expense estimate of the edge joining $e_s$ and $e_t$, ensuring that other potentially-easier equality checks are tried before returning to this pair.
+Intuitively, timeout of the equality check means that we do not (yet) know whether the two expressions are semantically equivalent.